kekse1/v4/docs/modules/web/animate.md

 ## Managed or not managed
 First, if `_options.managed = false`, nothing will change - then it's the default behavior of the Animation.
-If left out or set `false`, the changes described below will be applied.
+If left out or set `true`, the changes described below will be applied.

 ## First problem: Persistance
 Of course you can use `fill = 'forwards'`, but those styles can't be changed afterwards